TorstenStueber/starlightProtocol/rigorous.md

     - else
       - put
         - `RoundNumber = RoundNumber + 1`
-          - <span style="color:red">This seems to be wrong from my persective; the RoundNumber will be incremented when the next </span>
+          - _This seems to be wrong from my persective; the RoundNumber will be incremented when the next_
         - `TheirPaymentAmount = PaymentProposeMsg.PaymentAmount`
         - `MyPaymentAmount = PendingPaymentAmount`
       - go to `AwaitingPaymentMerge` state